Empowering Teens

 Many teens with substance use problems will need professional mental health treatment at the inpatient or outpatient level to appropriately manage the condition.
 Parents should consider treatment to help them address their teen’s situation, learn communication skills and minimize the impact of their substance use on their own life.

-Just as substance abuse and recovery are long-term processes, a parent’s reaction to these situations are lifelong as well.
-Parents who understand the core of addiction and substance abuse are in a better position to positively help their child.
+Just as substance abuse and recovery are long-term processes, a parent’s reaction to these situations is lifelong as well.
+Parents who understand the core of addiction and substance abuse are in a better position to positively help their children.